Protect Your Family, Your Property And Yourself

 Planting, building, adding, or fixing anything outdoors?
 Illinois law requires you have underground utility lines on your property marked before you start digging.
 It’s a FREE service that could save you time, utility repair costs, and even your life.

-Ready To Start Digging?
 Contact JULIE Before You Dig.
 Every Project.
 Every Time.

 You can submit a locate request to JULIE online or over the phone, 24 hours a day, 7 days a week.
 The process is easy!

-1: Identify Your Dig Area
+1. Identify Your Dig Area

 Designate where you plan to dig on your property by pre-marking the area and communicate that information to JULIE.
 You may provide a clear and concise verbal or written description of your specific dig area when you submit your locate request to JULIE.
 Alternatively, you may physically identify the proposed excavation site using white paint, stakes or flags.
 Both methods indicate to underground utility line locators where they should focus on marking.

-2: Submit A Request
+2. Submit a Request

 It’s easy…and it’s FREE.
 At least 3 days before you plan to start your digging project, submit a locate request to JULIE.
 You can contact JULIE online at any time…and avoid possible hold times…or you can call 811.
 But first, have the following information handy to speed up the process.

-While the law requires you contact JULIE at least 3 days before you plan to start digging, don’t submit a locate request for work that’s more than 10 days in the future.
-Click here to view our handy locate request calendar that makes planning simple.
-Weekends and holidays are not considered days when scheduling, so be sure to check out the list of holidays here.
+for work that’s more than 10 days in the future.
+View our handy locate request calendar that makes planning simple.
+Weekends and holidays are not considered days when scheduling, so be sure to check out the

-4: Respect The Marks
+4. Respect the Marks

 Knowing where underground utility lines are located helps keep you safe!
 So don’t move or destroy any flags, paint or other marks until you have finished your digging project.

-5: Dig With Care
+5. Dig With Care

 Always use caution when digging.
 To be safe, dig at least 18 inches away from where underground utility lines are marked.
 If you must dig more closely, dig by hand with extra care.
 Contact the underground utility company, as well as JULIE, if you think you have struck or damaged an underground utility line.
 Never try to repair it yourself.
 In case of an emergency such as leaking gas or a cut electric cable, call 911 immediately.